scarlett-foundation/go-api/tests/README.md

 2. Start the server
 3. Run the tests against the live server
 4. Shut down the server when tests are complete
+5. Automatically clean up any binaries created during testing

+The test suite includes automatic cleanup to ensure no test artifacts remain:
+- If the API server binary was built by the test, it will be removed after tests complete
+- Existing binaries found before testing will be left untouched
+- Process termination is properly handled to avoid orphaned processes

 ### Test Coverage